-- Embarrassing if you are a BS in CS/CE and can't make sense of the following terms: DRAM, pipelining, cache hierarchies, I/O, virtual memory, ... - Embarrassing if you are a BS in CS/CE and can't decide which processor to buy: 3 GHz P4 or 2.5 GHz Athlon (helps us reason about performance/power), ... - Obvious first step for chip designers, compiler/OS writers - Will knowledge of the hardware help you write better programs?
+- Embarrassing if you are a BS in CS/CE and can't make sense of the following terms: DRAM, pipelining, cache hierarchies, I/O, virtual memory, ... - Embarrassing if you are a BS in CS/CE and can't decide which processor to buy: 3 GHz Xeon or 2.5 GHz Athlon (helps us reason about performance/power), ... - Obvious first step for chip designers, compiler/OS writers - Will knowledge of the hardware help you write better and more secure programs?